42 Healthy Lunch Ideas

 air fryer salmon bites.

 We like having vegan lunches since they tend to be lighter and more plant-heavy, so I don’t feel weighed down or stuffed.
-Each of these lunch ideas are packed with veggies and plant-based protein, and most of them double as gluten-free too.
+Each of these lunch ideas is packed with veggies and plant-based protein, and most of them double as gluten-free, too.

-• Summer rolls– Light and refreshing, these summer rolls are packed with colorful veggies and make the perfect side to a balanced lunch.
-Make them the main course by adding in cooked tofu.
+Light and refreshing, these summer rolls are packed with colorful veggies and make the perfect side to a balanced lunch.
+Make them the main course by adding in air fryer tofu, crispy baked tofu, or pan-fried tofu.

 summer rolls.